MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 same SvcFieldPriority value, clients SHOULD apply a random shuffle within a priority level to the records before using them, to ensure uniform load-balancing.

+## Special handling of "." {#dot}

+If SvcDomainName has the value "." (represented in the wire format as a zero-length label), special rules apply.

+### AliasForm

+For AliasForm SVCB RRs, a SvcDomainName of "." indicates that the origin is not available or does not exist.
+This indication is advisory: clients encountering this indication MAY ignore it and attempt to connect without the use of SVCB.

+### ServiceForm

+For ServiceForm SVCB RRs, if SvcDomainName has the value ".", then the owner name of this record MUST be used as the effective SvcDomainName.

+For example, in the following example "svc2.example.net" is the effective SvcDomainName:

+    example.com.
+7200  IN HTTPS 0 svc.example.net.
+    svc.example.net.
+7200  IN CNAME svc2.example.net.
+    svc2.example.net.
+7200  IN HTTPS 1 . port=8002 echconfig="..."
+    svc2.example.net.
+300   IN A     192.0.2.2
+    svc2.example.net.
+300   IN AAAA  2001:db8::2

 # Client behavior {#client-behavior}